ValerioRocca/low_carbon_electricity_analysis/README.md

 - _project_markdown_pdf_version_: knitted markdown in PDF format;
 - _project_presentation.pptx_: presentation used to expose the project during the exam;
 - _datasets_: contains the datasets used during the analyses and necessary to run the code;
-- _images_: contains Unipd logo used in to generate the frontpage of the markdown.
+- _images_: contains Unipd logo used to generate the frontpage of the markdown.